 While structural performance is almost always considered the most important performance factor for pros, ease of installation also plays a major role when choosing a tile backer board, especially for DIY installers.

 Cement and fiber cement boards are heavy and generate lots of dangerous silica dust when cut, requiring carbide scoring tools or angle grinder (with masonry cutting wheel).
 And a respirator is absolutely required when cutting these materials to protect yourself from silicosis of the lungs.
-This means more hassle, means work, and more time spent.
+This means more hassle, more work, and more time spent.

 Glass mat boards are easier to handle because their gypsum core allows scoring and snapping similar to drywall.
 This makes them attractive for installers who want some of the durability of a tile backer board without the cutting difficulty of cement-based products.